SrutiElan/Movie-Recommendations/README.md

 # 🎥 Movie Recommendations App

 An intuitive React Native app for managing personalized movie recommendations.
-Built with Firebase, Redux, and TypeScript, this app allows users to add, update, and delete movies from their collection, save thoughts, and explore new recommendations.
+Built with Firebase, Redux, and TypeScript, this app allows users to add, update, and delete movies from their collection, save thoughts, rate titles with quick thumbs up/down reactions, and explore tailored recommendations with reasons and match scores.

 ---